-Legend has it that the world's most northerly capital was founded by Norwegian and Celtic immigrants during the late 9th and 10th centuries.
-A Viking called Ingólfur Arnarson named the place Reykjavik (Smokey Bay) after the steam rising from the hot springs.
+The world's most northerly capital, Reykjavik, was founded by Norwegian Vikings fleeing from their king and the Celtic slaves they picked up in Scotland and Ireland during the late 9th century.
+A Viking called Ingólfur Arnarson named the place Reykjavik (‘Smokey Bay’) after the steam rising from the hot springs.

-Reykjavik developed slowly from a handful of farmhouses until the middle of the 18th century, when a small trading community began to grow.
-This was thanks to a Dane called Skuli Magnusson, known as the Father of Reykjavik, who established wool workshops in an effort to modernise the Icelandic economy.
-Wool became a major employer and ignited further urban development and the rise of other industries such as fishing, agriculture and ship building.
+Reykjavik remained little more than a handful of farmhouses until the middle of the 18th century, when a small trading community began to grow.
+This was largely thanks to a Dane called Skuli Magnusson, known as the Father of Reykjavik, who established wool workshops there.

-At the same time in the 19th century, nationalist sentiments were growing.
-In 1874, Iceland was granted a constitution.
-By 1918, Iceland had become a sovereign country under the Crown of Denmark known as the Kingdom of Iceland.
+At the same time in the 19th century, nationalist sentiments were rising.
+In 1874, Iceland was granted a constitution, and by 1918 it had become a sovereign country under the Crown of Denmark known as the Kingdom of Iceland.

 But it was to be short lived.
 With the Nazi occupation of Denmark and Norway in 1940, the British and then the US took control in a bid to keep transatlantic sea routes open.
 Grateful for Icelandic help, the two countries supported Home Rule and then independence in 1944.

 The post-war years brought rapid economic progress and turned Reykjavik into the modern city it is today.
 When Reagan and Gorbachev played out the end game of the Cold War in Reykjavik in 1986, the city emerged as an unlikely tourist destination.